6 Stops in Washington Irving’s Sleepy Hollow

 Along the way we’ll visit:

-Take the CROTON-HARMON STATION bound Metro-North Train from Grand Central Terminal and get off at Philipse Manor.
+Take the CROTON-HARMON STATION bound Metro-North Train from Grand Central Terminal, New York City and get off at Philipse Manor.
 The Metro Transport Authority estimates that one-way travel to Sleepy Hollow usually takes less than one hour.
-Plan your schedule on the MTA trip planner website.

 381 N Broadway, Sleepy Hollow, New York

 Start your Sleepy Hollow adventure at the Philipsburg Manor Visitor Center.
 Here you should purchase a copy of Tales of The Old Dutch Burying Ground, which includes a fold-out map guiding you to locations at The Old Dutch Church and Burying Ground, such as the Van Tassel graves.

 While at Philipsburg Manor, be sure to see the Headless Horseman monument, a 1974 bas relief depicting Ichabod Crane being chased by the Headless Horseman.
 Prior to 1996, Sleepy Hollow was named North Tarrytown.
 The monument reminds visitors that Irving’s haunted story was based on real places in this area.